-The first regional office of Help Musicians UK (HMUK), joined by its sister office in Glasgow in early 2018, sits within Regional Development Department under the auspices of our Programme Directorate, led by Claire Gevaux.
+The first regional office of Help Musicians UK, joined by its sister office in Glasgow in early 2018, sits within Regional Development Department under the auspices of our Programme Directorate, led by Claire Gevaux.
 Claire is joined by Caroline Hansell as Head of Regional Development.

-The team on the ground at the Help Musicians NI (HMNI) office is led by Keith Millar as Regional Manager, with Nikki MacRae as Programme & Outreach Officer and Meghan Gilleece as Fundraising & Volunteer Officer.
+The team on the ground at the Help Musicians NI office is led by Keith Millar as Regional Manager, with Nikki MacRae as Programme & Outreach Officer and Meghan Gilleece as Fundraising & Volunteer Officer.
 Declan Legge completes the team as Music Industry Liaison.

-Based at Belfast’s Oh Yeah Centre, the team works to enable HMNI to quickly react to the ever-changing needs of the industry across the region, as well as support local emerging talent, developing musicians and more seasoned artists.
-HMNI works to improve the industry through synergistic partnership with like-minded organisations across musical genres, and supports artists directly through our various creative funding opportunities, health and welfare offerings and industry-related learning events throughout the year.
+Based at Belfast’s Oh Yeah Centre, the team works to enable the charity to quickly react to the ever-changing needs of the industry across the region, as well as support local emerging talent, developing musicians and more seasoned artists.
+Help Musicians NI works to improve the industry through synergistic partnership with like-minded organisations across musical genres, and supports artists directly through our various creative funding opportunities, health and welfare offerings and industry-related learning events throughout the year.

-As an independent charity, donations and support for funding is vital.
-HMNI is proud to say that all funds raised in Northern Ireland remain in Northern Ireland.
+As an independent charity, donations and support for funding is vital, we are proud to say that all funds raised in Northern Ireland remain in Northern Ireland.